-By Mark Ainsdale.
-Last updated 9th July 2021.
+By Danielle Parsons.
+Last Updated 5th April 2023.
 Welcome to our guide covering scenarios like, “my doctor prescribed medication I am allergic to.”
 Have you taken medication that has been prescribed to you and experienced symptoms of an allergic reaction?

 If you have known allergies on your medical record, your doctor should avoid prescribing certain medications to you.
 Likewise, if a pharmacist is aware of your allergies, they should not dispense medication you are allergic to either.
 If they do, this could be classed as negligence.
 If this negligence causes you harm, you could claim compensation for the harm you’ve suffered as well as any financial implications that have arisen due to their negligence.

 In this guide, we explore drug allergic reaction types, how they could happen and what allergic reaction symptoms you could suffer if you are given medication you are allergic to.
 Also included below is information about proving negligence and some guidance on drug allergic reaction compensation amounts that might be appropriate for the harm you have suffered.
 If you would like some guidance or would like to begin a claim, we could help.
 Call 0800 652 3087.

 - A Guide To Claims For An Allergic Reaction To Medication

 - Types Of Allergic Reactions To Medications